(kath″ĕt-ĕr-ĭ-zā′shŏn) The use or passage of a catheter.

 During catheterization: Support personnel assist with the procedure according to protocol by monitoring cardiac pressures and cardiac rhythm and the results of hemodynamic studies.
 The patient’s comfort and safety are assured; changes in emotional status, level of consciousness, and verbal and nonverbal responses are assessed to determine the patient’s response to the procedure and need for reassurance or medication to prevent vasovagal reactions or coronary artery spasm.
 Any complications, such as cardiac arrhythmias or allergic reaction to the contrast medium, are also evaluated and reported.

 Postcatheterization: The nurse provides emotional support to the patient and answers questions.
-Cardiac rhythm and vital signs (including apical pulse and temperature) are monitored until stable according to protocol (usually every 15 min for the first 1 to 2 hr) or more frequently as the patient's condition requires.
+Cardiac rhythm and vital signs (including apical pulse and temperature) are monitored until stable according to protocol (usually every 15 min for the first 1 to 2 hr) or more frequently as the patient’s condition requires.
 The blood pressure should not be checked in any limb used for catheter insertion.
-The dressing is inspected frequently for signs of bleeding, and the patient is instructed to report ...
+The dressing is inspected frequently for signs of bleeding, and the patient is instructed to report any ...